 Sometimes life insurance benefits are left unclaimed after a policyholder dies.
 This is an unfortunate problem under any circumstances, but especially now, when many people are struggling financially.
 What is more, this is an easily preventable outcome.

-1. The life insurance company and the policy’s owner and/or insured might have lost track of each other.
+1. The life insurance company and the policy owner have lost track of each other

-Of course, the same principle applies to other forms of communication: tell the life insurance company of new phone numbers (cell and land line), email address, fax number, etc.
+Of course, the same principle applies to other forms of communication: tell the life insurance company of new phone numbers (including your mobile number), email address, etc.

-2. The life insurance company might not know that the insured has died.
+2. The life insurance company doesn't know the insured has died

 Life insurance companies typically do not know when a policyholder dies until they are informed of his or her death, usually by the policy’s beneficiary.
 Even if a policy is in a premium-paying stage and the payments stop, the insurance company has no reason to assume that the insured has died.